 Yes, I know, they belong to history and we have to move on.

-Nevertheless, ancient Greece seems like a marvelous world.
+Nevertheless, ancient Greece seems like a marvellous world.

 So, if you are passionate about history, you will certainly enjoy visiting this wonderful island and its ancient sights.